ShashankRapolu07/ResearchPaL/README.md

 ### 3️⃣ Follow-Up Suggestions – Navigate Papers Like a Pro

-*Need proper guidance through the paper?* **Follow-Up Suggestions** provide **smart, context-aware prompts** to help you **explore deeper insights** without missing key details.
-This feature enhances your research journey by guiding you through the paper efficiently.
+*Need proper navigation through the paper?* **Follow-Up Suggestions** provide **smart, context-aware prompts** to help you **explore deeper insights** without missing key details.
+This feature enhances your research journey by navigating you through the paper efficiently.

 <img src="Follow-up Suggestions.png" width=450>